Sahasrara/AudioStreamStoreDemo/README.md

 Benchmark Results

-*50 - 118kb Utterances Streamed and Read Simultaneously from One Node in 4096 byte chunks*
+*50 - 118kb Audio File Streamed and Read Simultaneously from One Node in 4096 byte chunks*

 Redis